 Dominant fossils found in this assemblage:

-The Clarno Nut Beds flora is made up of predominantly angiosperms (flowering plants) like magnolias, walnuts, kiwi, bananas and others.
-The beds also contain gymnosperms (produces seeds without fruit) like Gingko, Yews, and more.
+The Clarno Nut Beds flora is predominantly made up of angiosperms (flowering plants) like magnolias, walnuts, kiwi, bananas and others.
+The beds also contain gymnosperms (produces seeds without fruit) like Gingko sp., Yews, and more.
 The Nut Beds also preserve over 66 genera and 77 species of petrified woods, making it the most species rich fossil wood locality on Earth of any age.

 Patriofelis ferox was a creodont, an extinct group of carnivorous mammals, similar to the size of a modern panther.
 Patriofelis translated from Latin means “father cat,” but this refers to superficially similar anatomy, rather than a relationship to the cat family (Felidae).
 It first appeared in the middle Eocene some 45 million years ago.
 It had short legs with broad flat feet, suggesting that it may have been a poor runner, but a better swimmer and climber.
-It is difficult to determine the locomotion style because it belongs to an extinct family of carnivorous mammal.
+Because it belongs to an extinct family of carnivorous mammal and with no modern analogs, it is difficult to determine the locomotion style (the way it walked) of Patriofelis.